 What’s the Catch?

-Seems like shortened workweek works right?
+Seems like a shortened workweek works right?
 Getting everyone on board for this possible change in the way everyone work is a no-brainer.
 Yet, it sounds too good to be true.

 Some are pushing for this behind a hidden agenda and one of them is Kiwi innovator, entrepreneur, and philanthropist Andrew Barnes.
 What makes it quite ironic is that he is a CEO himself, a role that is antagonistic to labor.
 Even in the goodness of his heart, there is a contradiction between the capitalistic system and the labor movement so his advocacy for a four-day workweek seems to be tenuous at best.